waltbeaman/hypertrophack/README.md

 # HypertropHack

-A simple tool to input strength training data and track optimal hypertrophy for each muscle group.
+A simple tool to input strength training data and track optimal hypertrophy for each muscle group on a weekly basis.

 Based on the hypertrophy guide at Renaissance Peroiodization (https://rpstrength.com/hypertrophy-training-guide-central-hub/).